This article was updated on Sept. 10, 2018.

 2. Greater Resources and Experience

 The outsourcing company's staff and resources are dedicated to delivering their services well.
 There is no way one in-house IT employee can match the capabilities of a large IT firm with a team of specialists.
-Through outsourcing IT, your business can gain access to a more sophisticated system than you could afford by yourself.
+By outsourcing IT, your business can gain access to a more sophisticated system than you could afford by yourself.

 3. No Turnover Risk